Gain professional career skills, contribute to public lands, and launch your natural resource career with the Montana Conservation Corps!

 Featured Crew & Staff Job Opportunities

-MCC staff are passionate about empowering young leaders, service, and improving our environment.
+MCC STAFF Openings MCC staff are passionate about empowering young leaders, service, and improving our environment.
 They love the great outdoors, having fun, working hard, dressing casual, and just about any occasion to share yummy food together!
-View all open MCC staff opportunities »

 Adventure with purpose — take a glimpse into MCC field crew programs.

 Forestry Crews Forestry Crews offer opportunities to gain considerable field experience in a variety of Forest Service timber management activities.
-Crews receive training in tree species ID, timber stand improvement, tree marking and planting, chainsaw operations/maintenance, fuels reduction, habitat restoration, reforestation plot surveying, and fire line & fuel break operations.
+Project duties may include tree species id, timber stand assessment, tree marking, timber sale boundary marking, tree planting, silviculture prescriptions, reforestation plot surveying, chainsaw operations/maintenance, precommercial thinning, fireline/fuelbreak operations, and more.

 Youth Program Leaders